maxbischoff/kubernetes-training-materials/README.md

 There are also two alternative deployment manifests in the [rolling-upgrade folder](rolling-upgrade/) for showcasing the behavior when only setting `maxSurge` or `maxUnavailable`.

+## Headless Service Demo

+This demo showcases how a headless Service differs from a normal clusterIp Service.

+Apply the manifests in [headless-service/](headless-service/) using `kubectl apply -f headless-service`.

+Showcase DNS Resolution of the headless service using:
+`kubectl exec -it client -- dig +search nginx-headless` Compare this with the output of `kubectl get endpoints nginx-headless` and the resolution of the clusterIp Service `kubernetes` using `kubectl exec -it client -- dig +search kubernetes`.

 ## Troubleshooting Demo

 This Demo showcases various broken pods/deployments with different